TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Carray/Index.rst

    Description
          This is a numerical "array" of content-objects (cObjects).
-The order by which you specific the objects is not important as the array will be sorted before it's parsed!
+The order with which you specific the objects is not important as the array will be sorted before it's parsed!

-   Default

 .. container:: table-row